In this article, you will find answers to questions like:

 3. WHAT LOCAL GROUPS CAN HELP?

-If there is a delay, early intervention can often help a child catch up to his or her peers.
+If there is a delay, early intervention can often help children catch up to their peers.

 For example, you can call the free 211 HelpLine and ask for Help Me Grow or the Special Needs Hotline.
 The 211 specialist will ask you questions and usually can find you help within 24 hours.
 The 211 specialist also will call you back in a few weeks to check on you.